WDI-SEA/react-development-course-materials/06-Applied Practice/01-exploring-documentation-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 - When you don't know how to do something in programming, a great place to check is the documentation.
 That's what we'll be doing in this lesson — finding the answers in documentation.

-- Some frameworks have documentation that's dense and difficult to parse, but others are much more straightforward.
-Luckily, React.js is one of the more well-written ones.
+- Some frameworks have documentation that's dense and difficult to parse, while others are more straightforward.
+Luckily, the React.js documentation is one of the more well-written ones.

 - You'll be looking at the React documentation to practice learning on your own.
-This lesson doesn't have a lot of answers in it because the hope is that you'll be able to find them yourself.
+This lesson doesn't have a lot of answers because the hope is that you'll be able to find them yourself.
 We'll be here to point you in the right direction.

 </aside>